Thursday, July 5, 2012

 Tuesday, June 12, 2012

-"Hinup-akan" could be the origin of Inopacan
+"Hinup-akan" the true origin of Inopacan

 This is something to ponder about.